Moving to the U.S.

 Whether you are a returning citizen or a resident of another country, your household goods must be cleared by U.S. Customs when you move to the United States.

 UniGroup Worldwide will provide you with the appropriate forms and offer you guidance on completing the documentation.
 Please confirm special power of attorney to UniGroup Worldwide to provide customs clearance on your behalf so that you do not have to be present.
-This can give you more time to focus on your job and make arrangements for your home.
 Customs clearance will be performed by our own operated customs broker.

 The following guide summarizes the major regulations placed on the importation of household goods.
 Understanding the requirements and restrictions will help you prepare your shipment accordingly.

 - Customs Clearance

 - Importing Weapons

 - Immigration of Foreign Workers

 When it comes time to pack, planning appropriately and making informed choices on what you import will help streamline the customs process.
 The U.S. has restrictions on the importation of many items, such as weapons, alcohol, automobiles, plants, pets and others.